mrmatt001/PiBrewery/README.md

 :enable ssh (option five | P2)

-## Configue Different GPIO Pins for Temperature sensors
+## Configure Different GPIO Pins for Temperature sensors
     sudo nano /boot/config.txt

 At the end add the following lines (Change 6 and 26 to the GPIO Pins you're using):